-- been convicted in any court of the United States for a crime, was sentenced to imprisonment for a term exceeding one year for that crime, and was incarcerated as a result of that sentence for not less than 1 year; - 2 been discharged or dismissed from the armed forces under dishonorable conditions, or - 3 been determined mentally incompetent by a proper adjudicative authority, based upon an evaluation by a duly qualified mental health professional employed by, or acceptable to and approved by, the United States Government. - (2) In such a case as in 1, 2 or 3, the individual's access authorization will be adjudicated in accordance with the Guidelines and with the procedures set forth in this Order.
+been convicted in any court of the United States for a crime, was sentenced to imprisonment for a term exceeding one year for that crime, and was incarcerated as a result of that sentence for not less than 1 year;

+- 2 been discharged or dismissed from the armed forces under dishonorable conditions, or - been determined mentally incompetent by a proper adjudicative authority, based upon an evaluation by a duly qualified mental health professional employed by, or acceptable to and approved by, the United States Government. - (2) In such a case as in 1, 2 or 3, the individual's access authorization will be adjudicated in accordance with the Guidelines and with the procedures set forth in this Order.
 If a denial or revocation is warranted, the Bond Amendment will be noted as a factor as indicated in (1) above.
-Full AR rights apply. - (3) If application of the Guidelines and the procedures set forth in this Order indicate a favorable adjudication is warranted, this will be considered a waiver of the applicable Bond Amendment disqualifier(s).
-The CPSO will forward the case file to the Director with a recommendation that a favorable determination (Bond Amendment waiver) be made. - (4) If the Director concurs, the file will be returned to the CPSO with direction to grant the Q or L. The Director will retain a list of all such waivers for periodic reporting purposes. - (5) If the Director does not concur, the Director will communicate with the CPSO to discuss the proper course of action. - 3.
+Full AR rights apply. - (3) If application of the Guidelines and the procedures set forth in this Order indicate a favorable adjudication is warranted, the CPSO may use this as the basis to request a meritorious waiver of the applicable Bond Amendment disqualifier(s).
+If a waiver is desired, the CPSO will forward the case file to the Director with a recommendation that a Bond Amendment waiver be granted. - (4) If the Director concurs, the file will be returned to the CPSO with direction that the waiver has been granted and that the CPSO may proceed with making its adjudicative determination.
+The Director will retain a list of all such waivers for periodic reporting purposes. - (5) If the Director does not concur, the Director will notify the CPSO to process the case for AR. - 3.
 Security clearance applicants and holders determined to have illegally used a controlled substance outside the 12 month parameters set forth in this Appendix may be asked to certify in writing on a DOE F 5631.9, Drug Certification, that they will not again engage in such use.
 The signing of a Drug Certification, in and of itself, will not be considered as mitigation of conduct involving illegal use of controlled substances; such conduct must still be subject to the requirements of this Appendix and the Guidelines.
 Individuals refusing to sign the Drug Certification will be processed under 10 CFR 710 for non-cooperation.